elisamunoz/cactus-shop/readme.md

 ## Testing
 - Google Developer Tool: I used this tool to check every change I made on the code to check functionality and responsivenes in diferent device sizes
+- I clicked every button and I filled every form several time to make sure I did not break anything after fixing some other problem I was having
 - [W3C Markup Validation Service](https://validator.w3.org/): I validated the HTML code using this validator.
 W3C Markup Validator does not recognize Django code as valid so I got errors pointing at them,
 - [CSS Validation Service](https://jigsaw.w3.org/css-validator/): I validated the CSS code using this validator.
 - I used TestCase to test the Product app, to run it, it is necessary to run the following command in the terminal: